praveen7868/ICSR-GENX/README.md

-# ICSR-GENX 🚀
-**GenAI-Powered Drug Safety Intelligence and ICSR Automation**
+# ICSR-GENX:**GenAI-Powered Drug Safety Intelligence and ICSR Automation**

-ICSR-GENX is a simulation project that automates key pharmacovigilance workflows using GenAI and rule-based logic.
-Inspired by Accenture’s SynOps platform, it showcases how independent innovators can replicate enterprise-grade ICSR processing — including adverse event detection, SLA tracking, causality assessment, and narrative generation — using cost-free tools.
+**ICSR-GENX** is a simulation project that automates key pharmacovigilance workflows using GenAI-style logic and rule-based Python modules.
+Inspired by Accenture’s SynOps platform, it showcases how independent innovators can replicate enterprise-grade ICSR processing — including adverse event detection, MedDRA coding, and narrative generation — using cost-free tools.

 ---